 Committed to minimizing our environmental impact

-In an effort to restart mining at Tent Mountain, environmental studies and monitoring have been undertaken at the Tent Mountain Mine since 2017.
+In an effort to restart mining at Tent Mountain, environmental studies and monitoring has been ongoing at the Tent Mountain Mine since 2017.
 Baseline studies provide a thorough understanding of the existing environmental conditions of the mine site and surrounding area.
 Montem plans to leverage the existing environmental studies and monitoring at Tent Mountain to fast track the development of the TM-REX.

-Historical information from the previous mining operations is helping shape the current mine design.
+Historical information from the previous mining operations at Tent Mountain is helping shape the current mine design.
 The new mine will not differ significantly from the mine that ceased operations in 1983, although mining will employ modern equipment and techniques.
 At the completion of operations the mine will be fully reclaimed, reshaped and rehabilitated to a natural state.

 Effective environmental management is at the core of our business

-We understand that our operations will have the potential to create noise and dust.
+We understand that our mining operations will have the potential to create noise and dust.
 Air quality will be a key consideration and specialized dust management procedures will be used to keep dust levels as low as possible.